Back to Blogs

 What End of Support Really Means for Your Business

-End of support does not mean your system stops functioning immediately.
-However, Microsoft will no longer provide security updates, bug fixes, or technical support, and that creates a deteriorating technology environment where problems accumulate without official resolution pathways.
+End of support does not mean your system stops working right away.
+However, Microsoft will no longer provide security updates, bug fixes, or technical support.
+This creates a deteriorating environment where problems build up with no official way to resolve them.

-The extended support period provided limited security hotfixes but no new features or non-security related fixes.
-Now that even extended support has ended for all versions, organizations face the full risks of unsupported software.
+During the extended support period, Microsoft provided only limited security hotfixes, with no new features or non-security fixes.
+Now that even extended support has ended for all versions, organizations face the full risks of running unsupported software.

 Microsoft Dynamics AX Support Options